Stress Relief Sage Rolls is all about the powerful healing aroma of sage, bundled into the ultimate comfort food; bread.

 Stress Relief Sage In Food

-Since there are also numerous health benefits from sage, literally from head to toe, and I have plenty growing, I decided to indulge in a cup of sage tea daily, plucked fresh from the yard or a windowsill pot.
+Since there are also numerous health benefits from sage, literally from head to toe, I decided to indulge in a cup of sage tea daily.

 I had to create an easy yeast dough that would showcase the smell, taste and visual joy of the sage.